RezaBG/RezaBG/README.md

 ---

-_Thanks for visiting — I’m open to backend roles, internships, and freelance projects._
+_Thanks for stopping by — I'm actively open to backend roles and cloud-focused opportunities (Germany or remote)._